srinjoyc/fcl-docs/README.md

   .put("0xFlowToken", "0x7e60df042a9c0868");
 ```

-> :tomato: left out openID scopes

 ---

 # Wallet Interactions

-These methods allows dapps to interact with [supported wallet services](#TODO) in order to authenticate the user and authorize transactions on their behalf.
+These methods allows dapps to interact with [supported wallet services](#TODO) in order to authenticate a user and authorize transactions on their behalf.
+Note: These methods are **async**.

 ## Methods